Fraction: Proper and improper fractions

 Common fractions can be classified as either proper or improper.
 When the numerator and the denominator are both positive, the fraction is called proper if the numerator is less than the denominator, and improper otherwise.
 The concept of an improper fraction is a late development, with the terminology deriving from the fact that fraction means "piece", so a proper fraction must be less than 1.
 This was explained in the 17th century textbook The Ground of Arts.

 In general, a common fraction is said to be a proper fraction if the absolute value of the fraction is strictly less than one—that is, if the fraction is greater than −1 and less than 1.
 It is said to be an improper fraction, or sometimes top-heavy fraction, if the absolute value of the fraction is greater than or equal to 1.
-Examples of proper fractions are 2/3, −3/4, and 4/9, whereas examples of improper fractions are 9/4, −4/3, and 3/3.
+Examples of proper fractions are $\frac{2}{3}$, −3/4, and 4/9, whereas examples of improper fractions are $\frac{9}{4}$, $\frac{-4}{3}$, and $\frac{3}{3}$.
 As described below, any improper fraction can be converted to a mixed number (integer plus proper fraction), and vice versa.